All wood crafters own wood planers. Period.

 - They are portable

-A wood plane machine that rests on the benchtop to plane your wood boards is a benchtop wood planer.
+A wood planing machine that rests on the benchtop to plane your wood boards is a benchtop wood planer.

-It planes the wood and adjusts its thickness, and with its 6 inches wide cutting head, it allows different lengths and widths to go through.
+It planes the wood and adjusts its thickness, and with its 6-inch wide cutting head, it allows different lengths and widths to go through.
 The tabletop planer is lightweight as compared to the stationary planer.

 Why are they worth buying?